gpustack/gpustack/docs/tutorials/inference-with-tool-calling.md

-# Inference with Function Calling
+# Inference with Tool Calling

-Function calling allows you to connect models to external tools and systems.
+Tool calling allows you to connect models to external tools and systems.
 This is useful for many things such as empowering AI assistants with capabilities, or building deep integrations between your applications and the models.

-In this tutorial, you’ll learn how to set up and use function calling within GPUStack to extend your AI’s capabilities.
+In this tutorial, you’ll learn how to set up and use tool calling within GPUStack to extend your AI’s capabilities.

 !!! note

-    1. Function calling is supported in the [vLLM](../user-guide/inference-backends.md#vllm) inference backend.
+    1. Tool calling is supported in both [llama-box](../user-guide/inference-backends.md#llama-box) and [vLLM](../user-guide/inference-backends.md#vllm) inference backends.
-    2. Function calling is essentially achieved through prompt engineering, requiring models to be trained with internalized templates to enable this capability.
-Therefore, not all LLMs support function calling.
+    2. Tool calling is essentially achieved through prompt engineering, requiring models to be trained with internalized templates to enable this capability.
+Therefore, not all LLMs support tool calling.

 ## Prerequisites